Aarhus University By-laws

 Responsibilities of the board

 Section 18.-(1) The board is the highest authority of the university.
-The board and the chair of the board must perform the tasks stipulated in Sections 10, 11 and 13 of the University Act, in addition to Section 48(3) of these by-laws.
+The board and the chair of the board must perform the tasks stipulated in sections 10, 11 and 13 of the University Act, in addition to section 49(3) of these by-laws.

 The work of the board and transparency in this regard

 Section 19.-(1) Board meetings are open to the public.
 However, cases may be handled behind closed doors if the nature of the case concerned or the circumstances in general render this necessary.
-All personnel cases, cases including information about contract negotiations with private individuals or similar negotiations with public sector partners, and cases covered by legal provisions concerning confidentiality in public administration, must be handled behind closed doors.
+All sensitive cases involving individuals, cases involving information about contract negotiations with private individuals or similar negotiations with public sector partners, and cases covered by legal provisions concerning confidentiality in public administration, must be handled behind closed doors.

 Subsection (2) The material distributed to the board for each meeting, including agendas and minutes, must be made publicly available – subject to applicable legal provisions.